knative/docs/docs/serving/samples/grpc-ping-go/README.md

    export SERVICE_IP=$(kubectl get svc istio-ingressgateway --namespace istio-system --output jsonpath="{.status.loadBalancer.ingress[*].ip}")
    ```

-1. Use the containerized client to send message streams to the gRPC server (replacing
+1. Use the gRPC client to send message streams to the gRPC server.

-   `{username}`):
+   The Dockerfile builds the client binary.
+To run the client you will use the
+   same container image deployed for the server with an override to the
+   entrypoint command to use the client binary instead of the server binary.

+   Replace `{username}` with your Docker Hub user name and run the command:

    ```shell
    docker run --rm -it {username}/grpc-ping-go \